 How do you turn a potential enemy into a friend?
 Try surprising him with kindness and sharing a delicious snack!
 This beloved story delights children with its engaging conversational style, warm illustrations, and surprise ending.
-It's available in a Big Book format, too.
+It is also available in a Big Book format.
 For additional teaching tips, check out Scholastic's Book Guide with reproducibles for this story.

 Toot and Puddle: On Top of the World by Holly Hobbie

 When adventurous Puddle goes missing, stay-at-homebody Toot finds the gumption to go looking.
 His search takes him through the dark woods around Pocket Pond, to the top of Orchard Hill, on a train, bus, plane, and bike all the way to France, where he finds Puddle in Provence.
 The pig friends enjoy more travels, but remember to call home so their pal Tulip won't worry.
 Other books in this best-friend series include Toot & Puddle, Toot & Puddle Charming Opal, and Toot & Puddle: Puddle's ABC Book, for which Scholastic has a Lesson Plan.